 NDOT has developed a construction stormwater program to reduce pollutants in stormwater runoff from construction activities.
 Erosion and sediment control design, Stormwater Pollution Prevention Plans (SWPPPs), site inspections, certification training and contract administration procedures all help reduce the risk associated with disturbing soil during the construction process.

 5 – Post Construction Stormwater Management

 The goal of the Post Construction Stormwater Program is to minimize the discharge of potential pollutants in the highway's post-project stormwater runoff.
 NDOT accomplishes this by requiring Stormwater Treatment Facilities (STF’s) to be designed, constructed and maintained on new and redevelopment projects within MS4 areas.
 The stormwater treatment design process is described in Chapter 3 of the NDOT Drainage Design and Erosion Control Manual.

 - Drainage Design and Erosion Control Manual, Chapter 3: Stormwater Treatment

 - NDOT Stormwater Treatment Facilities – Maintenance Guides

 6 – Pollution Prevention and Good Housekeeping

 NDOT has created an operation and maintenance program with policies and procedures that minimize the impact of maintenance facility and highway facility operations on stormwater runoff.
 Staff members that operate and maintain maintenance facilities and the state highway system receive comprehensive environmental training.

-For additional information regarding NPDES permits please visit the Nebraska Department of Environmental Quality website.
+For additional information regarding NPDES permits please visit the Nebraska Department of Environment and Energy website.